Montreal slows down as autumn draws to a close. It’s the start of siesta season, long afternoons by the window watching the snow fall.

 How? workshops cost between $30 and $80, bookable on the website

-Ceramics gallery-boutique Bref offers do-it-yourself kits for small decorating projects that can be done with the kids, between friends during a picnic, or to flex those artistic muscles we’ve forgotten about this winter.
+The Bref ceramics gallery-boutique offers do-it-yourself kits for small decorating projects that can be done with the kids, between friends during an aperitif, or to flex those artistic muscles that were a little forgotten this summer.

 Where?
-Online at the Bref website, or at the boutique at 261 Bernard Street West.
+Online on the Bref website, or at the boutique at 261 Bernard Street West.

-Workshops last around 2 hours and are for ages 11 and over (because of the handling of hot wax), and candles are created with soy wax.
+Workshops last around 2 hours and are for ages 11 and up (due to the handling of hot wax), and candles are created with soy wax.

 Where?
 Café Moonday, 3962 Boulevard Saint-Laurent